Kurds' battle for Kobani unites a people divided by borders

 When Islamic State targeted Iraqi Kurdistan in August, fighters from the Kurdistan Workers' Party (PKK) descended from mountain bases on the Turkey-Iraq border to help blunt the offensive.

-Around the same time, fighters from a Syrian Kurd group that has surged to promince during the civil war there -- the People's Protection Units (YPG) -- crossed into Iraq to save thousands of minority Yazidis from death at the hands of Islamic State militants who had torn through the peshmerga's defences.
+Around the same time, fighters from a Syrian Kurd group that has surged to prominence during the civil war there -- the People's Protection Units (YPG) -- crossed into Iraq to save thousands of minority Yazidis from death at the hands of Islamic State militants who had torn through the peshmerga's defenses.

 Kurds from Iran have also been fighting alongside peshmerga forces in Iraqi Kurdistan.